leighsmith/midisport-macos/README.md

 1. Download the package [MIDISPORT.pkg](https://sourceforge.net/projects/midisport-macos/files/).

-2. If you need to install firmware for devices other than the original MIDISPORTs listed above (for example, anniversay editions, Oxygen 8 and similar devices), download the M-Audio v3.5.3 DMG file now archived at [Softpedia.com](https://mac.softpedia.com/get/Drivers/M-Audio-MIDISport-Series.shtml#download), and place into your `~/Downloads` folder.
+2. If you need to install firmware for devices other than the original MIDISPORTs listed above (for example, anniversary editions, Oxygen 8 and similar devices), download the M-Audio v3.5.3 DMG file now archived at [Softpedia.com](https://mac.softpedia.com/get/Drivers/M-Audio-MIDISport-Series.shtml#download), and place into your `~/Downloads` folder.
 The installer will look for the DMG file there.